kernkonzept/fiasco/README.md

-# The Fiasco.OC Microkernel Repository
+# The L4Re Microkernel Repository

-This repository contains the source code of the L4Re microkernel also known as the Fiasco.OC microkernel.
+This repository contains the source code of the L4Re microkernel (also known as the Fiasco microkernel).
 User level applications are not included in this package.

-Fiasco is used to construct flexible systems that support running real-time, time-sharing and virtualization workloads concurrently on one system.
+The L4Re microkernel is used to construct flexible systems that support running real-time, time-sharing and virtualization workloads concurrently on one system.
 The kernel scales from big and complex systems down to small and embedded applications.
 It supports the following architectures:

 | Architecture | 32 bit | 64 bit |
 |:------------:|:------:|:------:|